micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-By taking a look at the differences, the amount of overhead code clarity
+By taking a look at the differences between both codes, the amount of overhead code
-introduce by the method is very low.
+introduced by the benchmark method is very low.

 Now, let's roll-up the sleeves and implement it as a plugin and therefore in a
 generic way to be reusable.

 ### Declare

-In order to declare the include needed to benchmark.
-The way to do it would be
-to get the parameter 0 to be a string that matches "declare".
+Header files need to be declared in the benchmark code.
+In order to do this, the parameter 0 must equal "declare".
 The replacement
-will be "#include \<time.h\>\n#include \<stdio.h\>\n"
+will be `"#include \<time.h\>\n#include \<stdio.h\>\n"`

 It is needed to append "\n" to the end of a line, as this piece of code is going
-to be appended to the code.
+to be appended to the another code.

 ```cpp